tashlui35/homework_week_1/README.md

 ### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

+Block Inc.'s intended customer is any individual or organization interested in cryptocurrency and blockchain technology.
+The company's primary goal is to make it easier for people to access, invest and use cryptocurrencies by developing user-friendly applications and platforms.

+Block Inc. aims to create a seamless experience for its customers by bridging the gap between the traditional financial world and the cryptocurrency industry.
+Therefore, their intended customers include individuals who want to send and receive cryptocurrency payments quickly and securely, as well as traders and investors looking to buy and sell digital assets in a safe and efficient manner.

+Additionally, Block Inc. targets businesses that are interested in integrating blockchain technology into their operations.
+The company provides blockchain consulting services to help businesses understand how blockchain can streamline their processes, reduce costs, and improve security.

+Block Inc.'s customer base also includes software developers who are building decentralized applications using blockchain technology.
+The company offers developer tools and protocols that enable the creation of decentralized apps with streamlined processes and smart contract capabilities.

+However, it can be assumed that the market size of Block Inc.'s customer base relies on the company's target audience and their buying capacity.

+Block Inc. is a blockchain technology company that provides enterprise-level solutions for businesses in various industries.
+Therefore, its customer base could include large multinational corporations, mid-sized companies, and small businesses.
+The size of the market can vary widely depending on the types of industries Block Inc. is targeting and the variety of products and services they provide.

+The market size of Block Inc.'s customers can also be influenced by the competition in the blockchain technology industry.
+With the increasing popularity of blockchain technology, many other companies are offering similar solutions.
+Therefore, Block Inc.'s marketing strategies and customer outreach efforts can also affect their market size.

 ### What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilise?)

 ### Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)